- What is Section 80GGC?

 If an individual, be it an NRI or an Indian resident, has opted for a new tax regime.

 If the contribution has been made in cash, then such a contribution is not eligible for a tax deduction under this section.
-However, if any donation is made through a cheque, a demand draft, or through online payments, it qualifies for tax deductions with respect to donations made under section 80GGC of the Income Tax Act.
+However, if any donation is made by cheque, demand draft, or online payment, it qualifies for tax deductions under section 80GGC of the Income Tax Act.

 For people who provide donations or gifts in forms other than monetary, such contributions do not qualify for claiming a deduction under section 80GGC of the Income Tax Act 1961.